What is legal malpractice?

 Please note that I do not include an e-mail on this website for several reasons.
 First, e-mails from individuals that I have never received e-mails from before might be diverted to a spam folder.
 Second, until we have talked, I do not know what documents I may need, and I do not want to receive any documents in advance of our talking.
 Third, I take no responsibility for unsolicited documents sent to me by e-mail, regular mail, or overnight delivery, and I will delete or shred any unsolicited documents without reading them if sent.
 Once we talk, if you do have an e-mail address, I will communicate via e-mail or regular mail and request to review relevant documents.

 While I am happy to hear from you by telephone, contacting me does not create an attorney-client relationship between you and me.
-Please be aware that any information you convey to me over the Internet may not be secure and that information conveyed prior to establishing an attorney-client relationship may not be privileged or confidential.
-I ask that you not provide me with any confidential information about any legal matter that may involve you without first contacting me by phone and receiving a written statement whereby I agree to represent or advise you.
+Please be aware that any information you convey to me over the Internet may not be secure.
+I ask that you not provide me with any confidential information about any legal matter until you receive an email or call from me.

-Thank you for visiting my website and please use the email contact form if you have any questions about my services, this website, or to set up an initial phone conversation regarding the possibility of my representing you.
+Thank you for visiting my website and please use the email contact form if you have any questions about my services, this website, or call me at (203) 403-7033 to set up an initial phone conversation regarding the possibility of my representing you.
 Important: Please leave your name, address, phone number, email address, and location of the case, or else you may not receive a return phone call.
 Thank you!

 See Disclaimer page for further information and terms and conditions for using this website.